 Awareness is key.
 Wanting to feel good is key.
 Realizing that we are habitual and that we need to practice waking up sometimes when feeling good has gone awry.
 When discussing something considered or labeled, wrong or unfair or not to our liking, it never feels good.
 We may even get into it with some enthusiasm, but it doesn’t really feel good.
 Turning toward what we want, would rather have, toward joy, always feels good.
 It’s that conversation that uplifts, energizes, inspires.

 It doesn’t matter that it is real, or that it happened.
-There’s all kinds of shit happens scenarios available if we want them, but they all feel like. . . well, not good.
+There are all kinds of shit-happens scenarios available if we want them, but they all feel like. . . well, not good.
 Finding something in that subject to feel good about changes everything about the conversation, the result, the day we’re having, the life we are choosing to live.

 Habitual Pattern Mode Is Disengaged.
 Awareness And Desire To Feel Good Is Now Fully Engaged.

 Spread Some Joy Today–by going through the day awake and alive.